Chapter 13: Travelers

 She nodded, moved by their situation.
 “Let’s do this properly.
 I was about to make stew.
 Join us for dinner.”

 “It’ll be good to eat someone else’s cooking,” James joked.
-“Call your lads back, we’ve everything you’ll need.”
+“Call your lads back, we’ve everything you need.”

 “Douglas, Padraig!
 Come back, lads.
 I’ll need you to jot down some names.”

 “It’s just a skill like any other.
 All it takes is time, nimble fingers… and much practice.”
 She chuckled.
-“Let’s eat, talk, then tell me your families’ names.
+“Let’s eat and talk.
+Then tell me your families’ names.
 I’ll find out what I can.”

 Her lads’ clomping back through the bush like clumsy giants caused them all to laugh.